GrantWasil/Claude-Project/claude-engineer/StarWarsUnlimitedRules/content/docs/setup-and-victory.md

 1. If a player has no cards in their deck and cannot draw when required to do so, they lose the game.
 2. If a player controls no cards in play (including their base) at the end of any phase, they lose the game.
 3. Some card effects may create alternative win conditions.

+If both players would win or lose simultaneously, the game is a draw.

 For more details on winning the game and resolving simultaneous win/loss conditions, see the [Player Actions](player-actions.md#winning-and-losing) section.